 Plan Summary: The district’s priorities for the 2023-24 school year include the following areas:

 Projects to enhance the facilities through the use of additional funding.
 These include replacing old, unsafe vehicles for staff and budgeting for maintenance projects that create safer facilities for students, staff, and community members.

-- Implementation of new HR Software to improving the onboarding process for staff
+- Enhancements of new HR Software to improving the onboarding process for staff

 - Transportation technology upgrades to improve ease of transportation route mapping for staff to enhance safety and ease of use for staff, parents, and students.